Minimum Stories

 As if they were a part of everyone’s story: that time in our lives when we spoke and listened to the most intimate part of ourselves.

 It happened to Thomas, who came from faraway Cornwall, to feel less lonely and leave all his thoughts to his beloved horses.
 To Ricardo, the gatekeeper of that land where life is given and taken away.
-To Javier, Bernardo and Santiago: tiny stories like small and frightened are the eyes of their sheep.
+To Javier, to Bernardo and Santiago: small stories like small and frightened are the eyes of their sheep.

 […] and Patagonia is the right place to start getting lost in deep-rooted certainties, taking the privilege – at least once – to live in doubt.